 In 2011, Mara had a career breakthrough when she portrayed Lisbeth Salander, the title character in David Fincher‘s ‘The Girl with the Dragon Tattoo‘, based on Stieg Larsson’s Millennium book series.
 She received critical acclaim for her performance and was nominated for an Academy Award for Best Actress and a Golden Globe Award for Best Actress in a Motion Picture – Drama.
 In 2013, she starred in the thriller ‘Side Effects’, the independent drama ‘Ain’t Them Bodies Saints’, and the acclaimed sci-fi romantic drama ‘Her’.
 The following year, she starred in the adventure drama film ‘Trash’.
 In 2015, she garnered further critical acclaim for her performance in Todd Haynes’ romantic drama ‘Carol’, for which she tied for the Best Actress Award at the 2015 Cannes Film Festival, and received nominations for the Golden Globe Award for Best Actress in a Motion Picture – Drama, SAG Award, BAFTA Award and Academy Award for Best Supporting Actress.
 She is also known for her charity work and oversees the charity Uweza Foundation, which supports empowerment programs for children and families in the Kibera slum of Nairobi, Kenya, one of the largest slums in Africa.

 At this point, the question that might be circling your mind is what is the next Rooney Mara movie?
 Well, the good news is that we have a clear answer to that question.
-Here’s the upcoming Rooney Mara film expected to release in 2019.
-We can only hope that the latest Rooney Mara movie would be as good as some of her recent ones.
+Here are the upcoming Rooney Mara films expected to release in the near future.
+We can only hope that the latest Rooney Mara movies would be as good as some of her recent ones.

 Rooney Mara will produce, and star in, Annapurna Pictures’ abduction drama ‘A House in the Sky’, the story of Amanda Lindhout’s 15-month imprisonment.
 Annapurna has optioned the memoir by co-authors Lindhout and Sara Corbett and will develop the project.
 Annapurna’s Megan Ellison will also produce and Annapurna’s Chelsea Barnard will be the executive overseeing the day-to-day development and production of the project.